The Bride Comes to Yellow Sky: III

 This section is solely about Scratchy Wilson.
-"A man in a maroon-colored flannel shirt" and childlike red and gold boots is walking up the main street of Yellow Sky carrying a revolver.
+"A man in a maroon-colored flannel shirt" and childlike red and gold boots are walking up the main street of Yellow Sky carrying a revolver.
 He is yelling throughout the town with a voice "that seemed to have no relation to the ordinary vocal strength of a man".
 This man is the drunk Scratchy Wilson, and he is in search of a fight.
 When Scratchy approaches the door to the saloon, he comes into contact with the bartender's dog.
 The dog starts to walk away from Scratchy, he yells at it, and it starts to sprint.
 He starts shooting at the dog, missing both times but forcing the dog to flee in a new direction.
 He now turns his attention to the saloon door and pounds on it with his revolver demanding to be served a drink.
-He becomes infuriated, no one is letting him in, so he stabs some paper to the door and shoots at it.
+He becomes infuriated, no one is letting him in, so he stabs some paper into the door and shoots at it.
 While walking back down the main street, the name Jack Potter comes to Scratchy's mind.
 He goes to the house of his "ancient antagonist" and demands he come out and fight, becoming more and more enraged that Sheriff Potter is not answering him.

 IV

 Sheriff Jack Potter and his bride walk around the corner to his house.
 There, they come face to face with Scratchy Wilson reloading his revolver.
 He sees the Sheriff, drops his gun and pulls a fresh one from his holster.
-Scratchy believes that Jack going to attack him from behind.
+Scratchy believes that Jack is going to attack him from behind.
 Sheriff Potter informs Scratchy that he was unarmed and would not be fighting him tonight.
 Being from the old west where everyone carries a gun, Scratchy does not believe Jack has no gun with him.
 The Sheriff tells him that he does not have his weapon because he was just married in San Antonio.
 Scratchy, in disbelief, sees Jack's new wife standing next to him on the street and instantly breaks his rage.
 He sinks his head and walks away leaving the bride and groom in peace.